Tiketti/mrchelsinki/README.md

 ## Environment variables

-Fill in the environment variables found in .env.sample file in client](./client/.env.sample), [server](./server/.env.sample), and [gcp directories](./gcp/.env.sample) and make sure they are readable by NodeJS.
+Fill in the environment variables found in .env.sample file in [client](./client/.env.sample), [server](./server/.env.sample), and [gcp directories](./gcp/.env.sample) and make sure they are readable by NodeJS.
 I personally prefer [direnv](https://direnv.net/) for easy environment variable management.

 ## TODO

 On the roadmap:

 - [x] uploading photos by unauthenticated users
-- [ ] creating a thumbnail on upload
+- [x] creating a thumbnail on upload
+- [ ] easy download of full-size photos
 - [ ] caching loaded photos
 - [ ] having photos be associated with a specified event
 - [ ] adding photos to a specified event